-Dong quai (Angelica sinensis) root has been used for more than a thousand years as a spice, tonic, and medicine in China, Korea, and Japan.
+Dong quai (Angelica sinensis) root has been used for more than one thousand years as a spice, tonic, and medicine in China, Korea, and Japan.
 It is still used often in Traditional Chinese Medicine (TCM), where it is usually combined with other herbs.
-In TCM it is used most often to treat women's reproductive problems, such as dysmenorrhea or painful menstruation, and to improve blood flow.
+TCM practioners often prescribe dong quai to treat women's reproductive problems, such as dysmenorrhea or painful menstruation, and to improve blood flow.

 Dong quai is sometimes called the "female ginseng."
 Although there are few scientific studies on dong quai, it is sometimes suggested to relieve cramps, irregular menstrual cycles, infrequent periods, premenstrual syndrome (PMS), and menopausal symptoms.

 Dong quai grows at high altitudes in the cold, damp, mountains of China, Korea, and Japan.
 This fragrant, perennial plant -- a member of the celery family -- has smooth purplish stems and umbrella-shaped clusters of white flowers and winged fruits in July and August.
 The yellow-brown thick-branched roots are used as medicine.
 It takes 3 years for the plant to reach maturity.
 The root is harvested and made into tablets, powders, and other medicinal forms.

 Medicinal Uses and Indications

 Few studies have investigated dong quai for use in humans.
 Some lab tests suggest that dong quai contains compounds that may help reduce pain, open blood vessels, and stimulate and relax the muscles of the uterus.
 More studies are needed to see whether dong quai works and is safe.